aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-management/extended-attributes/_index.md

 A: Comprehensive API docs are available at the Aspose.Tasks [documentation](https://reference.aspose.com/tasks/java/) site.

 **Q: Is technical support offered for Aspose.Tasks users?**
-A: Yes, the Aspose.Tasks community forum provides prompt assistance: [website](https://forum.aspose.com/c/tasks/15).
+A: Yes, the Aspose.Tasks community forum provides prompt assistance: [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15).

-## Additional Frequently Asked Questions
+## Additional frequently asked questions
 **Q: Does adding a custom column affect project performance?**
 A: Adding a few custom columns has a negligible impact; performance degradation only becomes noticeable when thousands of custom fields are created in a single project.